3dmol/3Dmol.js/doc.md

 </script>

 3Dmol.js is an object-oriented, WebGL based JavaScript library for online molecular visualization - No Java required!
 With 3Dmol.js, you can add beautifully rendered molecular visualizations to your web applications.

 Features include:

-* support for pdb, sdf, mol2, xyz, and cube formats
+1. Support for pdb, sdf, mol2, xyz, and cube formats
-* parallelized molecular surface computation
+2. Parallelized molecular surface computation
-* sphere, stick, line, cross, cartoon, and surface styles
+3. Sphere, stick, line, cross, cartoon, and surface styles
-* atom property based selection and styling
+4. Atom property based selection and styling
-* labels
+5. Labels
-* clickable interactivity with molecular data
+6. Clickable interactivity with molecular data
-* geometric shapes including spheres and arrows
+7. Geometric shapes including spheres and arrows

 ## Getting Started

 Molecular data can be shared and visualized without writing any HTML using only a declarative URL specification and our hosted viewer (see {@tutorial url}).

 Viewers can be quickly embedded in any HTML document using just two lines of source code (see {@tutorial embeddable}).